Let’s say you’re crushing it at work and you finally have enough cash on hand to pay off your auto loan in full.

 - The interest rate on your loan is higher than the likely return you’d get on investments.

-But if the repayment funds are needed for more pressing matters, your credit score has serious room for improvement, or the interest rate on your loan is super low, it might actually be smarter to stay the course of your loan term.
+But if the repayment funds are needed for more pressing matters, your credit score has serious room for improvement, or the interest rate on your loan is super low, it might actually be smarter to stay the course of your car loan term.